 In January 2002, the Digital Lab was launched together with the option of a year-long full-time Digital Art Certificate.
 The program encouraged students to fully explore their artistic potential within the fast growing new medium.

-Currently, TSA does not offer any certificate or diploma programs but, for students who wish to dedicate themselves to their practice in a particular area of study, opportunities to expand their styles, techniques, process, methods, and concepts under the guidance of a Faculty Mentor for an Independent Study Option (note this is not presently available).
+Currently, TSA does not offer any certificate or diploma programs but, for students who wish to dedicate themselves to their practice in a particular area of study, for opportunities to expand their styles, techniques, process, methods, and concepts under the guidance of a Faculty Mentor, could participate in our Independent Study Option (note this is not presently available).
 Other professional development opportunities for TSA students include the Portfolio Development Program, which is intended for students who wish to put together a portfolio of their visual art work with the goal of gaining admission into a visual arts high school or Post-Secondary Program.

 In addition to the students seeking dedicated professional development, TSA welcomes students and artists at any point in their career who want to study, explore, and connect with a community to develop their art practices and personal growth.
 This year TSA employs approximately 40 faculty members, all of whom are working artists active in the Toronto art community.